swiss-seismological-service/scrtdd/doc/base/singleevent.rst

 Phase update
 ------------

-rtDD uses cross-correlation to detect phases at stations with no associated picks in order to fix the pick time and uncertainty of automatic picks.
-Those features are especially useful in real-time to increase the quality and number of double-difference observations when automatic origins have only few picks/phases.

-For automatic picks, the pick time is updated according to the average lag detected by all the good (above configured threshold) cross-correlation results.
+rtDD uses cross-correlation to fix the pick time and uncertainty of automatic picks.
+The pick time is updated according to the average lag detected by all the good (above configured threshold) cross-correlation results.
 Since the real-time events are cross-correlated against catalog events, which have good manual picks, the updated pick time is expected to improve.
 The pick uncertainty is derived from the uncertainties of catalog-events.
-If no cross-correlation coefficients above the configured threshold are found, the pick is kept untouched.
+If no cross-correlation result is above the configured threshold, the automatic pick is kept untouched.

-For stations with no associated phases, rtDD computes theoretical picks (see ``crossCorrelation.theoreticalPhaseAutoOrigin`` and ``crossCorrelation.theoreticalPhaseManualOrigin``).
-Those are then cross-correlated against the catalog event ones.
+rtDD can also use cross-correlation to detect phases at stations with no associated picks (see ``crossCorrelation.detectMissingPhasesAutoOrigin`` and ``crossCorrelation.detectMissingPhasesManualOrigin``).
+It firstly computes the theoretical pick time and then cross-correlates it against the catalog event phases.
 Every theoretical pick that has at least one good cross-correlation result is added to the relocated origin, with pick time and uncertainties derived from catalog phases (similarly to what is done for automatic picks).
-Those *good* theoretical picks are thus used in the double-difference system inversion.
+Those detected picks are thus used in the double-difference system inversion.
 Theoretical picks that have no good cross-correlation results are simply discarded.

 Picks that have been updated or created by rtDD are identifiable by a ``x`` suffix (Px, Sx).